 Hop on the vintage-looking Molly the Trolley for easy transport around downtown Fort Worth, Texas, including Main Street and the Fort Worth Sundance Square area.

-Molly the Trolley is a fun vintage-looking trolley that makes several stops along its route, making Molly the Trolley a great way to get around.
+Molly the Trolley is a fun, vintage-looking trolley that makes several stops along its route, making it a great way to get around.

-Rotating exhibits are a key feature of the William Campbell Art Gallery in Fort Worth, Texas, which has been a staple of the local art scene for over 40 years.
+Rotating exhibits are a key feature of the William Campbell Art Gallery in Fort Worth, Texas, a staple of the local art scene for over 40 years.

-The gallery features artists working with all types of media including photography, prints, ceramics, mixed-media, paper, and others.
+The gallery features artists with all media types, including photography, prints, ceramics, mixed media, and paper.

 Take note that the gallery is closed on Sunday and Monday.

-The Modern houses over 3,000 pieces of art including paintings, sculptures, videos, and photographs representing all major movements.
+The Modern houses over 3,000 art pieces, including paintings, sculptures, videos, and photographs representing all major movements.

-Every Sunday at 2 p.m., you can head down to the Livestock Exchange Building in the Stockyards for a free concert put on by The Cowtown Opry.
+Every Sunday at 2 p.m., you can head down to the Livestock Exchange Building in the Stockyards for a free concert by The Cowtown Opry.

 Read Next: 20 Fun Things To Do In Estes Park, Colorado

-If you are choosing to do this hike in the summer, be sure to take lots of water as it gets really hot in Texas.
+If you choose to do this hike in the summer, take lots of water as it gets really hot in Texas.

-Located between Dallas and Fort Worth in the city of Arlington, you will find the 1,300-acre recreation area known as River Legacy Park.
+Located between Dallas and Fort Worth in Arlington, you will find the 1,300-acre recreation area known as River Legacy Park.

-The park is home to 8 miles of paved hike and bike trails as well as a 10-mile mountain bike trail.
+The park is home to 8 miles of paved hike and bike trails and a 10-mile mountain bike trail.

-You will also find picnic areas, a playground, restrooms, and a canoe launch area.
+You will also find picnic areas, playgrounds, restrooms, and canoe launch areas.

 Maybe you will catch a glimpse of her on your drive by.